Factor the following using trial and error.8a2−22a+158a^2-22a+15 | Study Prep in Pearson+

 Use trial and error by multiplying the binomials and checking if the middle term (the coefficient of \(a\)) matches \(-22a\).
 Remember to consider the signs of \(q\) and \(s\) to get the correct middle term.

-Once the correct pair is found, write the factored form as \((4a - 5)(2a - 3)\), confirming that the product expands back to the original quadratic.
+Once the correct pair of binomials is found, write the factored form as \((4a - 5)(2a - 3)\), which satisfies the original quadratic expression.

 Watch next